 Disabled Child Allowance

 A Disabled Child Allowance may be granted to children who are certified to be suffering from a physical and/or mental disability.
-This allowance is paid in addition to the Children’s Allowance and is valid until children turn 16 years or 14 years of age in case of visual impairment.
+This allowance is paid in addition to the Children’s Allowance and is valid until children turn sixteen (16) years or fourteen (14) years of age in case of visual impairment.

 For information regarding cross-border situations please click here.

 The payments for this allowance are issued every thirteen (13) weeks in arrears.

 Please click here for a Schedule of Benefits Rates.

 General eligibility criteria:

 - Applicants must hold a Maltese citizenship or married to a citizen of Malta or of a Member State of the European Union, or of a member country of the European Social Charter or has a refugee status and ordinarily resides in Malta or Gozo.
 The head of household must have the care and custody of the concerned child and certified to be suffering from a physical and/or mental disability by a Medical Board.

 - One of the parents is legally employed in Malta and the other parent is living and is unemployed in a foreign country, then the Department of Social Security is bound to pay a Disabled Children’s Allowance.